gabe-zoldi/appium-dev-setup/AppiumDevSetup.md

 <div id='summary' />
 ## Summary
-<a href="https://vimeo.com/171041592">Tutorial Video</a> on how to setup Appium for mobile automation testing.
+Tutorial Video on how to setup Appium for mobile automation testing.
+Click to see <a href="https://vimeo.com/171041592">video</a>.

 ----